These fun fall activities are the perfect way to combine fine motor skill development and hand strengthening with cognitive skills!

 4 – Set up a real branch or a bunch of twigs inside (place a block of foam used to arrange flowers in the bottom of a pitcher and stick the branches inside) or outside (just bury the bottom section of the branch in the dirt) and have kids decorate them with their leaves.

--I also made a set of different colored paper leaves with clothespins to match.
+-Make a set of different colored paper leaves with clothespins to match.
 These work just as well as the real thing for all of the activities above.